Matgend/Phylo_Imputation/Imputation/README.md

 This scripts imputes missing states of a single discrete trait using the R package phytools or corHMM.

 `imputationApproaches.R`
-This script contains these imputation approaches: phytools, MICE, missForest, kNN, phylopars
+This script contains these imputation approaches: Rphylopars, corrHMM, MICE, missForest and kNN.

+`imputeComparisonV2.R`
+This script contain the functions to generate the imputed values and to calculate the imputation accuracy.